Difference Between Walking Leesh and Hiking Harness

 It’s also practical for dogs that have a little too much energy and tend to try and run off at random for it features two reinforced leash attachment points for extra security.
 The padded and reinforced handle helps to lift and assist your pup through rough terrain and over obstacles.

 Its durable construction makes for a lightweight feel and it’s resilient enough to for year-round use.
 The reflective trim and safety light loop makes visibility of your dog much easier, although the beacon light is sold separately.

-Be mindful that this harness doesn't have a front leash attachment point.
+Be mindful that it doesn’t have a front leash attachment point.
 There are two attachment points as mentioned but both are on the back and one is made of metal while the other is a fabric loop.
-The harness is also a little tricky to fit and adjust and tends to shift.
+The product is also a little tricky to fit and adjust and tends to shift.

 This harness is perfect for active dogs that love being outdoors and running around.
 It’s equipped with a front leash ring so you can train your dog not to pull with an extra back leash ring for extra support and control.

 The Kurgo Journey is made with lightweight aluminum quick release buckles that are resistant to rust.
 The V-neck design allows for a fuller range of movement while the padded chest piece reduces strain on your dog’s chest and neck.